 Special Olympics Ontario Sports Festivals are one-day, introductory programs for your youngest athletes.
 Sports Festivals provide athletes with an intellectual disability the opportunity to engage in ability-appropriate activities and games that promote physical activity and healthy living.

 SOO hosts Sports Festivals all over the province, so make sure to check our Event Calendar for an event in your community.
 Sports Festivals provide developmentally appropriate programming for young athletes in two streams, Active Start & FUNdamentals.

-See below for more information about Active Start and FUNdamentals programming and for a link to our Registration Form.
+See below for more information about Active Start and FUNdamentals programming.

 The Active Start program supports the development of basic fundamental movement skills through participation in activities that are active, safe, and fun.
 Participants are exposed to a wide variety of activities that develop basic motor skills through fun and play.
 The Active Start activities and games are designed to provide the necessary foundation of physical literacy that will eventually allow the athlete to successfully participate in FUNdamentals programming.
 Activities are designed to develop specific skills, such as striking, dribbling, balance, running, and throwing.